Hygiene and self-care decline — what it means and what to do

 Cleanliness as a Marker

+Self-care collapse marks a break in the daily system that kept your parent functioning.
 For most of your parent's adult life, self-care was automatic.
 They got up in the morning, took a shower, got dressed in clean clothes.
 Maybe they wore the same jeans two days in a row, but they weren't filthy.
 They brushed their teeth.
 They combed their hair.
 They kept themselves clean without thinking about it.
 It was part of the rhythm of the day.
 It was identity.
-Respectable people kept themselves clean.

 When this rhythm breaks, it usually means something has broken in the underlying system.
 Showering has gone from being a mindless habit to being a task that requires will.
 Getting clean requires motivation, and the motivation has disappeared.
 Or the task has become physically difficult.
 Your parent has to step over the edge of the tub and their knees hurt too much.
 The water pressure hurts their skin.
 They get dizzy standing under running water.
 The floor is slippery and they're afraid of falling.
-Any of these physical barriers can make showering hard enough that your parent starts to avoid it.
+The CDC reports that about 235,000 people over age 15 visit emergency rooms each year for injuries suffered in the bathroom, with the highest injury rates among adults 65 and older.
+The bathroom is genuinely dangerous for aging bodies, and your parent's avoidance might be partly rational.

 But usually it's not just the physical difficulty.
 There's usually something else going on.
 Depression, often.
 Cognitive decline.
 Grief.
 Injury.
 Medication side effects.
 Chronic pain that makes everything feel hard.
 Most of the time, it's a combination.
 Your parent's knees hurt, so showering is uncomfortable.
 They also feel depressed, so they don't care enough to push through the discomfort.
 The depression makes everything feel pointless, and showering feels pointless when nothing matters anyway.

 The cleanliness decline starts with occasional missed showers.
 Maybe once a week they don't shower.
 Then it's two days in a row.
 Then it becomes the norm and showers are the exception.
-Clothes that should be dirty and go straight to the wash get worn again.
+Clothes that should go straight to the wash get worn again.
 Your parent puts on a shirt they wore three days ago because getting clean clothes from the bedroom feels like too much energy.
 They wear the same pants until they're visibly stained.
-They don't change their underwear as frequently as they should.
 The hygiene standards that used to be automatic have disappeared.

 Self-Care Collapse

 Beyond showering, the self-care system falls apart in stages.
 Grooming gets neglected.
 Your father might not shave for weeks and develop a patchy, unkempt beard.
-Your mother might not color her hair and the gray roots become very visible.
+Your mother might not style her hair the way she always did.
 Your parent might not trim their nails, and the nails get long and somewhat dirty.
 Hair gets tangled or matted because they're not brushing it regularly.
-It starts to look the way it would if someone hadn't touched it in weeks.

 Teeth brushing is often one of the first things to go.
 Your parent might not brush their teeth before bed.
 They might not brush them in the morning.
 They might go days without touching a toothbrush.
 If they have dentures, they might not clean them.
 If they have natural teeth, the plaque and tartar start to build up.
-Their breath might become noticeably bad.
-You can smell it when they talk to you.
+Their breath becomes noticeably bad.
+Oral health decline in older adults is both common and consequential: the CDC reports that about 1 in 5 adults aged 65 and older have untreated dental disease, which is linked to increased risk of pneumonia, heart disease, and nutritional problems.

 The decline of self-care extends to the environment too.
 If your parent is not cleaning themselves, they're usually not cleaning their home either.
 Dishes pile up in the sink.
 Trash accumulates.
 Laundry sits unwashed.
 The whole place starts to smell.
 This is sometimes the first thing people notice before they notice anything about your parent's own hygiene.
 "Your parent's house is getting pretty messy," someone will say, and you'll realize that's one more piece of evidence that something is wrong.